isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on-ICT-in-FY23.md

 <br> **(b)** Hosting Support Services (HSS) [$0.85 billion]: This tender provides agencies with a standardised set of core services to support cloud and on-premises hosting.

 <br> **(c)** Personal Computers & Printer [$0.4 billion]: The devices used by public officers are replaced approximately every three years.
-Over 100,000<sup>[3]</sup> devices are expected to be replaced under this bulk tender, which wil incorporate sustainability criteria for the first time.
+Over 100,000<sup>[3]</sup> devices are expected to be replaced under this bulk tender, which will incorporate sustainability criteria for the first time.

 Opportunities for Small & Medium Enterprises (SMEs) remain plentiful.
 Nearly 80 per cent of all procurement opportunities for FY23 will be available to SMEs, the same as last year.